 When the abuse has been self-inflicted, the adult day care facility, its staff members, and managers or owners can still be held liable.
 The staff members are required to care for older adults in these facilities, even when the adult in question wants to hurt or neglect himself.
 When staff fails to do so, they can be held responsible.

 Abuse in adult day care facilities can be traumatizing for both the adult that’s injured and his or her family members.
-If you’ve noticed signs of abuse on a loved one, or you witnessed the abuse yourself, call a Phoenix elder abuse lawyer at The Husband and Wife Law Team of Breyer Law Offices, P.C., at (602) 457-6222.
+If you’ve noticed signs of abuse on a loved one, or you witnessed the abuse yourself, call the Phoenix elder abuse lawyers at The Husband and Wife Law Team of Breyer Law Offices, P.C., at (602) 457-6222.
 We know how hurtful this kind of abuse can be for the entire family, and we want to help you fight for your rights.